-With the release of Glossier’s liquid exfoliator promising to clear up acne, there’s been renewed buzz about a secret ingredient that’s been gaining traction for a while now in beauty: alpha-hydroxy acids or AHAs.
+From Glossier to Goop, there’s a new skincare ingredient making its way into everyone’s daily beauty routines.
+With the release of the Solution liquid exfoliator (it sold out in days) promising to clear up acne, there’s been renewed buzz about a secret ingredient that’s been gaining traction for a while now: alpha-hydroxy acids or AHAs.

 Cosmo spoke to a cosmetic dermatologist about the power of AHAs.